 - You can also make your own Hoisin Sauce Recipe.

 (*NOTE DO NOT buy Lee Kum Kee.
 These contain wheat!!)

 Tamari is a wonderful wheat-free, gluten free soy sauce that is really popular in gluten free cooking.
 Tamari has the same flavors like soy sauce as both are made with soy.
 The main difference is that tamari is made without wheat.

-When the meat is almost done, remove it from the heat by putting it in a bowl.
+Step 4: When the meat is almost done cooking, remove it from the heat by putting it in a bowl.

-Stir fry the broccoli and leeks in a skillet until the vegetables are softened.
+Step 5: Stir fry the broccoli and leeks in a skillet until the vegetables are softened.